Brachial Plexus Palsy (Erb’s Palsy)

 Have you felt weakness in your arm?
 Maybe you have noticed a lack of arm movement in your baby?
 Whether you or a loved one is experiencing this condition, Dr. Seruya of the Los Angeles Nerve Institute is here to help.

-The brachial plexus is network of nerves that extend from the neck into the arm.
+The brachial plexus is a network of nerves that extend from the neck into the arm.
 Five major nerves (given the symbols C5, C6, C7, C8, & T1) exit from the spinal cord in the neck to provide movement and feeling to the arm and hand.
 In Brachial Plexus Palsy, any one of these five main nerves may be injured.
-When the upper nerves (C5, C6, +/-C7) are injured, this is called an Upper Trunk (Erb’s) Palsy.
-Where nearly all nerves are injured, this is called a Total or Complete Brachial Plexus Palsy.
+When the upper nerves (C5, C6, +/-C7) are injured, the patient has what is called Erb’s Palsy.
+When nearly all nerves have been injured, the patient has what is called Total or Complete Brachial Plexus Palsy.